-- 14.8 In deciding whether it is necessary to detain patients, doctors and approved mental health professionals (AMHPs) must always consider the alternative ways of providing the treatment or care they need.
+- 14.11 In deciding whether it is necessary to detain patients, doctors and AMHPs must always consider the alternative ways of providing the treatment or care they need.
 Decision-makers should always consider whether there are less restrictive alternatives to detention under the Act, which may include: - informal admission to hospital of a patient based on that person's consent (see chapter 19 for guidance on consent to informal admission for children and young people)

-- for treatment under the Mental Capacity Act (MCA) in a hospital or care home if the person lacks capacity to consent to admission and treatment.
-If the person will (or will be likely to be) deprived of their liberty to receive that treatment, a deprivation of liberty authorisation (DoL authorisation) or deprivation of liberty order by the Court of Protection (DoL order) must be in place to authorise that deprivation of liberty (see chapter 13) - management in the community eg by a crisis and support team, in a crisis house or with a host family (see chapter 29 on community patients), or - guardianship (see chapter 30 and 31). - 14.9 In considering whether it is necessary for the person to be detained under the Act, decision-makers must consider whether the person has capacity to consent to admission and treatment.
-This should be assessed in accordance with the MCA, which makes clear that a person must be assumed to have capacity unless it is established that they do not. - 14.10 Professionals must consider available alternatives, having regard to all the relevant circumstances, to identify the least restrictive way of best achieving the proposed assessment or treatment.
+- treatment under the Mental Capacity Act (MCA) if the person lacks capacity to consent to admission and treatment.
+If a deprivation of liberty occurs, or is likely to occur, either the Act, a DoLS authorisation or a deprivation of liberty order by the Court of Protection must be in place (see chapter 13) - management in the community eg by a crisis and support team, in a crisis house or with a host family (see chapter 29 on community patients), or - guardianship (see chapter 30 and 31). - 14.12 In considering whether it is necessary for the person to be detained under the Act, decision-makers must consider whether the person has capacity to consent to or refuse admission and treatment.
+This should be assessed in accordance with the MCA, which makes clear that a person must be assumed to have capacity unless it is established that they do not. - 14.13 Professionals must consider available alternatives, having regard to all the relevant circumstances, to identify the least restrictive way of best achieving the proposed assessment or treatment.
 This will include considering what is the person's best interests (if the person lacks capacity, this will be determined in accordance with the MCA).

-Patients with capacity to consent to admission
+Patients with capacity to give or to refuse consent to admission

-- 14.11 When a patient needs to be in hospital, informal admission is usually appropriate when a patient who has the capacity to do so consents to admission.
-(See chapter 19 for guidance on when parents might consent to admission on behalf of children and young people.) - 14.12 However, this should not be regarded as an absolute rule, especially if the reason for considering admission is that the patient presents a clear danger to themselves or others because of their mental disorder. - 14.13 Compulsory admission should, in particular, be considered where a patient's current mental state, together with reliable evidence of past experience, indicates a strong likelihood that they will have a change of mind about informal admission, either before or after they are admitted, with a resulting risk to their health or safety or to the safety of other people. - 14.14 The threat of detention must not be used to induce a patient to consent to admission to hospital or to treatment (and is likely to invalidate any apparent consent).
+- 14.14 When a patient needs to be in hospital, informal admission is usually appropriate when a patient who has the capacity to give or to refuse consent is consenting to admission.
+(See chapter 19 for guidance on when parents might consent to admission on behalf of children and young people.) - 14.15 This should not be regarded as an absolute rule, especially if the reason for considering admission is that the patient presents a clear risk to themselves or others because of their mental disorder. - 14.16 Compulsory admission should, in particular, be considered where a patient's current mental state, together with reliable evidence of past experience, indicates a strong likelihood that they will have a change of mind about informal admission, either before or after they are admitted, with a resulting risk to their health or safety or to the safety of other people. - 14.17 The threat of detention must not be used to coerce a patient to consent to admission to hospital or to treatment (and is likely to invalidate any apparent consent).

-14.15 If consideration is being given to the informal admission of a patient who is subject to Secretary of State restrictions, the Mental Health Casework Section of the Ministry of Justice should be contacted.
-Further advice is provided in chapter 22 and on the Ministry of Justice website.
+14.18 If consideration is being given to the informal admission of a patient who is subject to Secretary of State for Justice restrictions, the Mental Health Casework Section (MHCS) of the Ministry of Justice should be contacted.
+Further advice is provided in chapter 22 and on the Ministry of Justice website.1

-Patients who lack capacity to consent to admission or treatment
+Patients who lack capacity to give or to refuse consent to admission or treatment